FiditeNemini/artcraft/zola/content/learn/audio/index.md

 categories = ["tutorial"]
 +++

-# Audio & Audio Generation Guide
+# Audio and Audio Generation Guide
+In the Audio tab, you have two choices: Upload audio and Generate audio.
+Let's explore what each option does.

 ## Generate Audio
-Create AI speech here.
-Enter text to generate audio or upload audio to convert it to a different voice.
+Generate AI speech here.
+You can select from a variety of AI voices.
+Enter text to generate audio or upload your own audio to convert it to a different voice.
 Conversion is recommended for the best results.